HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 # HF-Motecarlo Simulation
 The codes of MonteCarlo method which aims to give the simulation of MuSEUM experiment; particle/nuclear physics experiment to measure the Hyperfine Splitting of Muonium at J-PARC.
-THe full codes is based on ROOT and GEANT4.<br>
+The full codes is based on ROOT and GEANT4.<br>

 GEANT4 is the simulation package of radiation.
 It is used in the fields of physics, etc. medical... https://geant4.web.cern.ch/node/1<br>